hmalcha/VisualLie/README.md

 ## Obtaining the Roots
 The roots and multiplicities displayed in the two plots are read from the file **data/roots.txt**.
-This file has been generated with the Python packag Froots, which is available at https://github.com/hmalcha/Froots.
-Froots is based on the SimpLie program written by Teake Nutma (https://github.com/teake/simplie).
-However, compared to SimpLie Froots allows for the calculation of roots with arbitrary height by implementing custom classes for large integers and fractions.
+This file has been generated with the Python package [Froots](https://github.com/hmalcha/Froots).
+Froots is based on the [SimpLie](https://github.com/teake/simplie) program written by Teake Nutma.
+However, compared to SimpLie Froots allows for the calculation of roots with arbitrary height by implementing custom classes for very large integers and fractions.

 ## License